Background

 You can use the outcomes of the VRIO analysis as follows to identify the advantage a particular capability brings:

-VRIO decision table to derive competitive advantage.
+VRIO decision table to derive the competitive advantage of an organisational activity

 Direction